 A Wisconsin residential lease agreement is for tenants and landlords seeking a fixed agreement for the use of property in exchange for rent.
 The tenant typically makes payments on the 1st of every month and the term is commonly 12 months.
 Before authorizing an agreement, the landlord will usually want to check the tenant’s credit and income sources through the use of the rental application.
-After approval, the tenant and landlord will sign a lease, and all required deposits and first month’s rent (or pro-rata share) will be due in order to obtain access to the property.
+After approval, the tenant and landlord will sign a lease, and all required deposits and the first month’s rent (or pro-rata share) will be due to access the property.

 - Security Deposit Laws

 Download: Adobe PDF

 Returning – Security deposits must be returned within twenty-one (21) days following the expiration of the tenancy (§ 134.06(2)).

 Lead-Based Paint Disclosure – If the unit on the property was constructed prior to 1978, the lead-based paint disclosure form is needed to be signed by the tenant and attached to the rental agreement.